Enabling Lie-Algebraic Classical Simulation beyond Free Fermions: Preliminaries

 \subsection{Lie-algebraic simulation of expectation values}

 The Lie-algebraic structure captured by the DLA not only underpins recent analyses of expressivity and trainability of variational circuits, but also enables efficient classical simulation in regimes where the induced algebra remains ``small'' (i.e., polynomially growing in system size); e.g., the discussion around the trainability--simulability conjecture in \cite{Cerezo.2025-DoesProvableAbsence}.
-A particularly general and practically oriented framework is $\gsim$~\cite{Goh.2025-LiealgebraicClassicalSimulations} which builds on earlier ideas in quantum control and Hamiltonian complexity~\cite{Somma.2005-QuantumComputationComplexity,Somma.2006-EfficientSolvabilityHamiltonians,Zeier.2011-Symmetryprinciplesquantumsystems}.
-We briefly review the basic mechanism here.
+A general and practically-oriented framework is $\gsim$~\cite{Goh.2025-LiealgebraicClassicalSimulations}, which builds on earlier ideas in quantum control and Hamiltonian complexity~\cite{Somma.2005-QuantumComputationComplexity,Somma.2006-EfficientSolvabilityHamiltonians,Zeier.2011-Symmetryprinciplesquantumsystems}.
+We briefly review the basic principles here.

 Given an initial state $\rho_{\mathrm{in}}$ and an observable $O$, the simulation task is to evaluate the expectation value after evolution under the circuit $U(\boldsymbol{\theta})$, which is exactly the VQA loss defined in~\cref{eq:expectationvalue}.
-The key assumption in Lie-algebraic simulation is that the operators of interest are supported on a low-dimensional operator subspace that is invariant under conjugation by the dynamical Lie group $e^\g$.
+The key assumption in Lie-algebraic simulation is that the observables to be propagated are supported on a low-dimensional operator subspace invariant under conjugation by the dynamical Lie group $e^\g$, and that the input state admits efficient evaluation of its overlaps with a basis of this subspace.
 For clarity of exposition we present $\gsim$ in the simplest setting here, where the relevant invariant subspace is taken as $i\g$, i.e.\ the Hermitian operators generated by the DLA itself.
 More generally, however, $\gsim$ applies to arbitrary (irreducible) invariant subspaces of the adjoint action of $e^\g$; see Ref.~\cite{Goh.2025-LiealgebraicClassicalSimulations}.